-Glenn T. Seaborg Award For Nuclear Chemistry
+Glenn T. Seaborg Award for Nuclear Chemistry

-Morrissey was also a member of the education team that developed the Computer-Assisted Personalized Approach (CAPA) for assignments and examinations at Michigan State, where he adapted CAPA to large freshman chemistry classes.
-CAPA has evolved and expanded to many U.S. universities.
-Morrissey is also coauthor of “Modern Nuclear Chemistry,” the text used in most U.S. undergraduate nuclear chemistry courses.
+Recently, Jurisson’s group has been working on processing, separating, and complexing rhodium-105, rhenium-186, and arsenic-72.
+Her group is now working on conjugating these radionuclides with peptides.

-One of Morrissey’s favorite activities has been what he calls “cosmopolitan travel”—visiting large cities in Europe, Japan, Canada, and the U.S and sampling their museums and sights, an attractive “side benefit,” he notes, of the international nature of nuclear science.
+Jurisson, who is 55, says she has always been interested in math and science and that her interest in chemistry in particular emerged when she received a chemistry set as a child.
+She earned a B.S. degree in chemistry from the University of Delaware in 1978 and a Ph.D. in inorganic chemistry from the University of Cincinnati in 1982.
+She has authored 103 papers.

-Morrissey will deliver the award address before the Division of Nuclear Chemistry & Technology.
+Jurisson will present the award address before the ACS Division of Nuclear Chemistry & Technology.

 Join the conversation